 18.1.6. to make the terms of our agreement clearer or easier to understand; or

 18.1.7. due to any other change in circumstances in the future, that we can't predict, which means a change is necessary.

-18.5.
-Where you purchase more than one service from us and these are subject to the price increases set out in paragraphs 18.3 and 18.4, the amount of the increase is calculated on each service separately.
-If you receive a discount on your price, the price increase set out in paragraphs 18.3 and 18.4 will be applied to the discounted price.
+18.4.
+Where you purchase more than one service from us and these are subject to the price increases set out in paragraph 18.3 the amount of the increase is calculated on each service separately.
+If you receive a discount on your price, the price increase set out in paragraphs 18.3 and 18.9 will be applied to the discounted price.

-18.7.3. it's a change that does not cause you any material disadvantage,
+18.6.3 it's a change to an additional service that is not part of a package or an add-on and which that does not cause you any material disadvantage,

 but we'll still let you know about the change (for example by updating this page, or publishing details on our website).